 A common comment that I hear from my patients is that their feet are numb.
 And this is not the "usual" numb that many of us feel from time to time.
-It's the kind of numb that people describe as feeling like they are wearing multiple pair of socks, even when they aren't.
+It's the kind of numb that people describe as feeling like they are wearing several pairs of socks.
+Even when they aren't.
 They feel like their feet are encased in wax.
 It doesn't hurt, but it's not right.
-These patients are suffering from a condition known as peripheral neuropathy.

 What is Peripheral Neuropathy?

-Another exciting therapy available at my office is MicroVas, an FDA approved, non-invasive treatment that increases the circulation of blood in your feet and legs.
-This allows more oxygen to reach your nerves, improving or, in some cases even eliminating, the neuropathy symptoms that other treatments just can't help.
+Another exciting therapy available at my office is MicroVas.
+This is an FDA approved, non-invasive treatment that boosts blood circulation in your feet and legs.
+This lets more oxygen reach your nerves.
+And that improves the neuropathy symptoms that other treatments can't help.
 Plus, for some people, it even eliminates the problems.

-What does that mean for my patients?
-If you felt numbness, or like your feet were stuck in wax, your sensation could be restored.
-If you experienced pain and tingling, your comfort level would improve--and without medications!
-I've seen great results with this form of therapy, which is why I was the first podiatrist in Houston to offer MicroVas treatments.
+What does all that mean for my patients?
+If you felt numbness, or like your feet were stuck in wax, we can restore your sensation.
+If you lived with pain and tingling?
+We could improve your comfort, without medications!
+I've seen great results with this form of therapy!
+And that's why I was the first podiatrist in Houston to offer MicroVas treatments!

 If you find it easy to manage neuropathy pain, should you still treat this problem?
 The answer hear is a loud and clear, "yes."
 Why is it so important to treat neuropathy?

 If we stop your icy foot pain before your feet go numb, we can help prevent diabetic foot complications.
 In this country, too many diabetics lose their limbs to amputation.
 And many of those amputations are because of unhealed foot ulcers.
 (These hard to heal wounds can allow infection gets into your bones.)